 If you have been charged with a DUI or DUI causing injury, you should speak to a criminal defense attorney as soon as possible.
 These charges are serious and, if you are convicted, can have a drastic impact on your freedom and reputation.
-A qualified attorney from JD Law with years of experience can help protect your rights and give you the best chance of a successful outcome.
+A qualified attorney from jD LAW, P.C. with years of experience can help protect your rights and give you the best chance of a successful outcome.
 Call us at (760) 630-2000 to speak to a San Diego DUI attorney today.